Aaryan-khairnar/keycloak-sso-implementation/02-keycloak-setup.md

 ## Table of Contents
 - [Adding Bootstrap User](#1-adding-bootstrap-user)
 - [Running Keycloak](#2-running-keycloak)

+This is only for Dev Mode, production Mode is in the next markdown file.

 ---

 ## 1. Adding Bootstrap User

-We Download Java and Keycloak
+Download Java and Keycloak

 The task specified java-17-openjdk-devel, but since Rocky Linux 10  repos no longer provide Java 17, I installed java-21-openjdk and  java-21-openjdk-devel, which are the latest supported packages.

 ```bash